diku-dk/futhark/docs/language-reference.rst

   let (a:i32,b:i32) +^ (c:i32,d:i32) = (a+c, b+d)

+We can also define operators by enclosing the operator name in parentheses and suffixing the parameters, as an ordinary function:

+  let (+^) (a:i32,b:i32) (c:i32,d:i32) = (a+c, b+d)

+This is necessary when defining a polymorphic operator.

 A valid operator name is a non-empty sequence of characters chosen from the string ``"+-*/%=!><&^"``.
 The fixity of an operator is determined by its first characters, which must correspond to a